methods2022/team08_project/README.md

-## Analysis of the Correlation Between Sex, Vaccine Brand, and Adverse Events After COVID-19 Vaccination Using VAERS Datasets
+# Analysis of the Correlation Between Sex, Vaccine Brand, and Adverse Events After COVID-19 Vaccination Using VAERS Datasets
 ## Team 08: Adeline Schwartz, Anusha Kumar, Connor Thropp, Lindsey Ross, Ziyin Li

 ### Project Overview
-This repository contains code used to analyze 2021 COVID-19 Data from VAERS (Vaccine Adverse Event Reporting System).
-The covariates used to analyze COVID-19 data in our project are identified, such as sex, vaccine brand (Moderna and Pfizer vaccines), and the top three adverse events.
-We are able to assess whether a significant correlation exists among these three variables.
-The additional examination of other covariates such as age and onset data helps in understanding the onset of symptoms associated with COVID-19 vaccination.
-This assists with determining relationships between onset interval and range of ages for Males/Females given Moderna/Pfizer.
-We are also able to understand the urgency associated with the top three adverse events and their relationship with age.
+This repository contains code used to analyze data from VAERS (Vaccine Adverse Event Reporting System).
+Specifically, this code was written to analyze the relationship between systemic adverse events that were reported after COVID-19 vaccination and several variables from the 2021 datasets.
+The covariates focused on in our analysis were sex and vaccine brand (Moderna and Pfizer).
+The goal of the project was to assess whether any significant correlations exist between these two variables and the top three most frequently reported adverse events post-COVID-19 vaccination.
+The additional examination of other covariates, such as age and onset time (the number of days between vaccination and the onset of symptoms), helps in understanding how the symptoms associated with COVID-19 vaccination manifest.
 Our results can assist medical professionals/vaccine manufacturers in understanding how to better market their vaccines, and may be useful for machine learning systems in the future.

 | Table of Contents |
 | ----------------- |